japila-books/apache-spark-internals/docs/serializer/SerializationStream.md

 * ReliableCheckpointRDD utility is requested to writePartitionToCheckpointFile

-* SerializerManager is requested to xref:serializer:SerializerManager.adoc#dataSerializeStream[dataSerializeStream] and xref:serializer:SerializerManager.adoc#dataSerializeWithExplicitClassTag[dataSerializeWithExplicitClassTag]
+* SerializerManager is requested to serializer:SerializerManager.md#dataSerializeStream[dataSerializeStream] and serializer:SerializerManager.md#dataSerializeWithExplicitClassTag[dataSerializeWithExplicitClassTag]

 == [[writeObject]] Writing Object